-Year level descriptions provide an overview of the core content being studied at that year level.
-They also emphasise the interrelated nature of the two strands, Personal, social and community health and Movement and physical activity.
+Year level descriptions provide an overview of the content being studied at that year level.
 The year level descriptions include reference to the phases of schooling to provide guidance about the different learning experiences that children and students are likely to engage with.

-Year Level Descriptions - Pre-primary
+Pre-primary